drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

       <li>Enable access control on MongoDB</li>
       <li>Use a firewall / security groups (if in cloud)</li>
       <li>Use strong password for authentication and authorization of MongoDB</li>
-      <li>Secure servers by lock down to access so that only certain IP addresses are allowed to use it.</li>
-      <li>Disable listening to all ethernet interfaces (only bind MongoDB ports to the interfaces that intended to exposed)</li>
     </td>
   </tr>
 </table>